skywarth/annals-of-disco/health/medicine/psychological/ailments.md

 #### Causes

 - It's a hereditary disease.
 Even if one of the parents has it, there is a 30-60% chance of inheriting it
-- Distruptions and adverse effects during fetal period
+- Disruptions and adverse effects during fetal period
 - Heavy metal poisoning
 - Air/Water pollution
 - Nicotine & tobacco usage of the mother during pregnancy